chrisherb/trnr.core/ReadMe.md

 # trnr.core

-A collection of Max externals used in the device development of Ternär Music Technology.
+A collection of Max externals used in the development of the M4L devices by Ternär Music Technology.

 ## externals